sketchbooks99/ofxPostProcessing/readme.md

 # ofxPostProcessing

+This corresponds to the Programmable renderer (OpenGL 3.2 ~, GLSL 150 ~)

+---

 This openFrameworks addon gives you an easy way of putting together a chain of GLSL post-processing effects.

 www.neilmendoza.com/ofxpostprocessing